RayJacksonII/EGP-Graphai-Panta/README.md

 # EGP Graphai

-Initially created by [Equip God’s People](https://www.equipgodspeople.com), “Graphai” (γραφή) is the Koine Greek word for “writings” or “scriptures,” reflecting the project’s focus on providing access to sacred texts and related resources through modern data formats.
+Initially created by [Equip God’s People](https://www.equipgodspeople.com), “Graphai” (γραφαὶ) is the Koine Greek word for “writings” or “scriptures,” reflecting the project’s focus on providing access to sacred texts and related resources through modern data formats.

 Its purpose is to provide a comprehensive, verbose JSON standard for Bible resources.
 This project provides structured Bible data with rich metadata, including various Bible versions, lexical information, and conversion tools for working with other common formats.